nuonco/demo/clickhouse-tailscale/README.md

 ## Accessing the EKS Cluster

 In a BYOC context, access to the cluster is limited.
-For clusters you control, you can do the follwoing:
+For clusters you control, you can do the following:

 1. Add an access entry for the relevant role.
 2. Grant the following perms: AWSEKSAdmin, AWSClusterAdmin.